This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 But when Addie later finds the appraiser dead in the estate’s private library, with the door bolted from the inside, and the priceless edition missing, it’s a mystery worthy of the Great Detective himself.
 She’s certain the death and the robbery are connected—but who, other than a ghost who can walk through walls, could have gotten in to do the deed?
 It’s up to Addie to find the key to the crime—before she’s the next one cornered by a killer…

-The fourth book in the Beyond the Page Bookstore Mystery series.
+Proof of Murder is the fourth book in the Beyond the Page Bookstore Mystery series.
 Addie is back with another murder mystery in the quaint town of Greyborne Harbor.
 While helping appraise items for a local estate sale, Addie discovers a first edition of A Study in Scarlet, the first Sherlock Holmes novel.
 When Addie returns to the estate later, she discovers the appraiser has been killed and the valuable edition is missing.

 A locked room mystery.
 Due to Addie’s involvement with the appraisal, she’s on the short list of suspects.
 Addie wants to solve the mystery to prove her innocence and find the real killer.

 I’ve enjoyed each book in this series, and was happy to see Addie was back for another mystery.
 The small town setting is great, and I especially enjoy Addie’s bookstore.
 A series worth checking out for fans of cozies.

 An entertaining cozy mystery.
 Well paced story.
 Complex mystery.
 Interesting characters.
 Delightful and fun.